overshard/isaacbythewood.com/README.md

 # Isaac Bythewood

-The personal website of Isaac Bythewood, a Full-Stack Developer located in Elkin, NC.
+The personal website of Isaac Bythewood, a Senior Solutions Architect located in Elkin, NC.

 https://isaacbythewood.com/